5 Things to Do Before Attending a Trade Show

 Get the Most From a Trade Show by Preparing in Advance

 Trade shows can be an incredibly effective promotion and sales tool for small businesses.
 But they can also be a complete waste of time and money.
 And whether a trade show is a wild success or a wipeout for your small business depends a great deal on your advance preparation.
 Here's how to get the best return on investment from exhibiting at any trade show.

 Set Clear Goals for Your Trade Show Participation

-You can have more than one goal, of course, but the point is that you need to be clear about what your participation in the trade show is going to achieve.
+You can have more than one goal, of course, but the point is that you need to be clear about what your participation in the trade show is intended to achieve.